-- provided greater flexibility in sanctions for community and intermediate punishments, thereby eliminating much of the distinction between them. - expanded the authority of probation officers so that they may impose most community and intermediate probation conditions based on a probationer's assessed risk level. - limited the grounds for revocation of probation and post-release supervision. - created Advanced Supervised Release, which allows certain felony offenders who complete court-ordered risk reduction incentives to be released from prison after serving a shorter, conditional minimum sentence. - increased the maximum sentence for Class F through I felony offenses by nine months, and added a nine-month period of post-release supervision. - added three months to the maximum sentence for Class B1 through E felonies, and increased the period of post-release supervision for these offenses from nine months to twelve months. - replaced the state-county Criminal Justice Partnership Program (CJPP) with a statewide Treatment for Effective Community Supervision (TECS) Program run by the Department of Correction.
+- provided greater flexibility in sanctions for community and intermediate punishments, thereby eliminating much of the distinction between them. - expanded the authority of probation officers so that they may impose most community and intermediate probation conditions based on a probationer's assessed risk level. - limited the grounds for revocation of probation and post-release supervision. - created Advanced Supervised Release, which allows certain felony offenders who complete court-ordered risk reduction incentives to be released from prison to post-release supervision after serving a shorter, conditional minimum sentence. - increased the maximum sentence for Class F through I felony offenses by nine months, and added a nine-month period of post-release supervision. - added three months to the maximum sentence for Class B1 through E felonies, and increased the period of post-release supervision for these offenses from nine months to twelve months. - replaced the state-county Criminal Justice Partnership Program with a statewide Treatment for Effective Community Supervision Program run by the Department of Correction.

 Most of these provisions became effective on December 1, 2011.
-The transition from CJPP to to TECS was effective July 1, 2011.
+The transition from the Criminal Justice Partnership Program to the Treatment for Effective Community Supervision Program was effective July 1, 2011.
 Advanced Supervised Release was made available to offenders convicted on or after January 1, 2012.

 The Counsel of State Governments Justice Center forecast a reduction in North Carolina's projected prison population by almost 5,000 for FY 2017 as a result of the Justice Reinvestment reforms.
 In addition to returning the state's inmate population to FY 2007 levels by FY 2017, the Center estimated that North Carolina would avoid \$267 million in expenditures to construct and operate additional prisons during this period.
+The Sentencing Commission, as part of its continuing duties, will monitor the impact of the Justice Reinvestment Act on the criminal justice system.